Skip to content

 Caution

-The Options API functions add_option() and update_option() accept a parameter $autoload which defaults to yes, which may not be desirable for every option introduced into a WordPress application.
+For WordPress versions prior to v6.6, the Options API functions add_option() and update_option() accept a parameter $autoload which defaults to yes.
+This may not be desirable for every option introduced into a WordPress application and should be carefully reviewed.

 When a WordPress site receives a request, all of the options marked as autoload = yes are fetched and stored in memory for the application code to reference.
 This process is optimized by loading the collection of options into a Memcached key named alloptions, which improves the speed at which the application loads and uses these option values.